 Check out my article on the fashion industry's impact on climate change to discover how environmentally damaging and resource-intensive fast fashion is.

-The global apparel and footwear industry is responsible for 8% of the world’s greenhouse gas emissions.
+The global apparel and footwear industry are responsible for 8% of the world’s greenhouse gas emissions.

 The fashion industry emits about 1.7 billion tons of carbon dioxide emissions worldwide each year.
 That number is expected to rise by 50% by 2030 if the trend continues.